eva-library/agent-templates-foundation/README.md

 ## About Agent Template
 Agent Template is a collection of flows provided by eva that can be used to establish a base for building conversations.

-This solution is focused for all sectors and industries, featuring the following 14 core flows for all virtual assistants:
+This solution is focused for all sectors and industries, featuring the following 13 core flows for all virtual assistants:

-- Bienvenida
+- Close chat
-- Cerrar Chat
+- Contact center
-- Fin
+- Customer satisfaction survey
-- Flujo de Registro
+- End
-- Encuesta de Satisfacción (NPS)
-- Hablar con agente
+- Location
-- Hablar con agente jump
 - Login
-- No esperado
-- Palabrotas
+- Not expected
-- Preguntas Frecuentes
+- Register
-- Servicio de Atención al Cliente
+- Suggestion and claims
-- Sugerencia y reclamos
+- Swearwords
+- Talk to an agent
+- Talk to an agent Jump
-- Ubicación
+- Welcome

 This feature include Intents, Entities and also all the other eva cells, such as Answer, Service, Jump, Input, Code and Rule.